 I kind of missed Karl’s voice, or at least my response to it.
 As long as he was talking I did not have to sit there and think about what the hell I was going to do about the man I’d left in the South Bay, the man I was still picturing in the street even though I knew better.
 It was almost dusk.
 I imagined him in front of his computer, working.
 Was he thinking about me?

 Karl was lost.
 My destination was a private street, tucked away and easy to miss, and he was flustered looking for it.
-I called my sister-friend to deliver an ETA and she gave brusque directions on speaker to help Karl turn around.
+I called the sister-friend who waiting on me to deliver an ETA and she gave brusque directions on speaker to help Karl turn around.
 Being the efficient multitasker she is, she suggested I just stay in the car and we would continue on to our next destination to save time.

 I told her that wasn’t possible as he was headed directly to his next destination, and she easily said she’d call another car.
 By now I was feeling silly.
 I’d made it awkward with Karl for no reason.
 I felt like he didn’t deserve my truth, but who was I?
 The truth is the truth.
-I was mildly ashamed to have responded so dramatically to what could have been shut down with more ease.
+I was mildly ashamed to have responded so dramatically to what could have been shut down with ease, playfully dismissed.
 It was love.
 It wasn’t an accusation.
 It wasn’t a slight.
 And it was nothing to hide.

 Karl pulled up the steep driveway where my girl hobbled out in her boot, fresh from knee surgery.
-He made some casual joking comments to her about her injury as he pulled my suitcase out of the trunk, and she laughed good-naturedly.
+He made some casual joking comments about her injury as he pulled my suitcase out of the trunk, and she laughed good-naturedly.
 Naturally, he took this as an invitation to ask her something about the neighborhood, a question she answered in her signature no-nonsense tone that says she won’t be answering anything else.
 Down below, another car arrived to carry us on.